 CHECK PARK ASSIST.
-Displayed when the transmission is in R (Reverse) and the Backup Aid is disabled.
-Refer to Backup Aid in this section to enable.
+Displayed when the transmission is in R (Reverse) and the park assist does not operate properly.
+See your dealer as soon as possible.

-ADVTRAC ON.
-Displayed when the AdvanceTrac[®] with RSC is ON.
+ADVTRAC ON (if equipped).
+Displayed when the AdvanceTrac $^{\tiny{(8)}}$ with RSC is ON.

-ADVTRAC OFF.
-Displayed when the AdvanceTrac[®] with RSC is OFF.
+ADVTRAC OFF (if equipped).
+Displayed when the AdvanceTrac® with RSC is OFF.